mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 ### 4. System Utilities

-Above the Shell are the **System Utilities**.
-These are built-in Linux tools that help users perform everyday administrative tasks.
+Once the Kernel processes the request, **System Utilities** provide the tools needed to perform everyday administrative tasks.

-Examples include:
+These are the commands you'll use regularly as a DevOps Engineer, such as:

 - `ls`
 - `cp`
 - `mv`